The CADE ATP System Competition

 - Systems that run on the competition computers must be

-interruptible by a SIGXCPU signal, so that the CPU time limit
+interruptible by a SIGXCPU signal, so that CPU time limits

 can be imposed, and interruptable by a SIGALRM signal,

-so that the wall clock time limit can be imposed.
+so that wall clock time limits can be imposed.

 For systems that create multiple processes, the signal is sent first to